OpenPodcar/OpenPodcar/README.md

 - Port the mechatronics and software to run on other classes of vehicles

-We would be very interested to hear about and discuss your plans so please get in touch if interested to contribute or fork at ***openpodcar@gmail.com***
+We would be very interested to hear about and discuss your plans so please get in touch if interested to contribute or fork.

+**Email: openpodcar@gmail.com***

 ## X. <a name="cite-openpodcar"></a> Cite OpenPodcar